KarlosMoodios/Web-App-DevOps-Project/README.md

         <br><img src="./images/networking-outputs.tf-1.png">
         </details><br>

-    - Once everything has been provisioned correctly, run `terraform init` while in the directory for the networking module to initialise this module.
+- Once everything has been provisioned correctly, run the following while in the directory for the `networking-module` to initialise this module.
+    ```
+    terraform init
+    ```
 </details>

 ## Defining an AKS Cluster with IaC